CSCfi/scalable-python/Doc/library/httplib.rst

    Set the debugging level (the amount of debugging output printed).
 The default debug level is ``0``, meaning no debugging output is printed.

+.. method:: HTTPConnection.set_tunnel(host,port=None, headers=None)

+   Set the host and the port for HTTP Connect Tunnelling.
+Normally used when it is required to do HTTPS Conection through a proxy server.

+   The headers argument should be a mapping of extra HTTP headers to send with the CONNECT request.

+   .. versionadded:: 2.7

 .. method:: HTTPConnection.connect()